 Before you start thinking this is some money-grabbing scheme targeting foreigners, all drivers are required to have liability insurance.
 Unfortunately, the Mexican legal system is much less lenient if an accident occurs.
 When it comes to driving, Murphy’s Law is a very real threat, no matter how carefully you drive.
 If you get into a car accident while in Mexico, there may be trouble even if authorities can’t determine who’s at fault.
 Mexican authorities can legally arrest you and impound your car.

 If you’re at fault, you’ll be detained until money matters are settled.
-Herein comes the car insurance, which ensures that there’s a proper way to pay the damages.
+Herein comes the car protection plans, which ensures that there’s a proper way to pay the damages.
 Therefore, mandatory car insurance is simply “proof of financial responsibility” to ensure that damages during an accident can be paid.
 Without insurance, paying for the damages will take longer to resolve and certainly put a damper on your vacation.

 For those that live north of the border, you’ll find that renting a car in Mexico is no different than renting a car in the US.
 Same as in the US, you need to arm yourself with a valid credit card, driver’s license, and passport.
 You can also book in advance online or through the App to get a better rate.
 The only difference is the mandatory car rental insurance in Mexico.